Supreme Soviet of the Soviet Union: History

-The Supreme Soviet of the Soviet Union (Верхо́вный Сове́т СССР, Verkhovny Sovet SSSR) was the highest legislative body in the Soviet Union from 1938 to 1991.
+The Supreme Soviet of the Soviet Union (Верхо́вный Сове́т СССР, Verkhovny Sovet SSSR) was the highest legislative body in the Soviet Union and developed through several distinct phases between 1938 to 1991.
 It succeeded the Congress of Soviets of the Soviet Union and functioned as the nominal supreme organ of state power according to the 1936 Soviet Constitution.

-History
+The 1936 Constitution redesigned Soviet governance by replacing the Congress of Soviets with the Supreme Soviet.
+The Central Executive Committee of the Congress of Soviets was replaced by the Presidium of the Supreme Soviet, which exercised the full powers of the Supreme Soviet between sessions and held the right to interpret laws.

+After its first election in 1937, the Supreme Soviet met for its first session in January 1938.
+It functioned mainly through brief annual sessions in which legislation, economic plans, and state appointments were approved with little debate.
+Deputies were elected through single candidate ballots organized by Communist Party controlled organizations, making the institution more ceremonial than deliberative during this period.

 The Supreme Soviet replaced the Congress of Soviets in 1938 and was theoretically the highest authority in the USSR.
 In practice, however, it usually rubber-stamped decisions made by the Communist Party and its Politburo.

-Originally, it was composed of two chambers of equal legislative power: